segfault88/rust_simple_web_game/README.md

 Just a very rough, basic demo to understand how all the parts come together and to try some simple ideas.

+Currently online at [https://rswg.lambda.nz/](https://rswg.lambda.nz/) being hosted on a $5/month VM.
+Pushed directly from the gh actions runner.

 ## Shared

-TODO - mainly types and logic to be shared between client and server
+Enums and a little bit of logic shared between client and server.

 ## Client